vetalrady/garagedoor/README.md

 obstruction.

-Double tapping on the door slats now opens Home Assistant's **More Info** dialog for the configured garage door entity.
+Double tapping on the door slats now opens Home Assistant's **More Info** dialog for the configured garage door entity and triggers a light haptic feedback on supporting devices.
 Previously this action opened a slider overlay for selecting a specific position.

 The **Open** and **Close** buttons also require a double tap.
 When used in the iOS companion app, the buttons trigger a light haptic feedback.